Malekkamoua/data-feed/README.md

 php artisan app:process-data
 ```
 Follow the prompts to configure the database and specify the data source as disk, providing the path to your XML file.
+If you chose the API option, you'll be prompt to provide the adequate link to your XML data.
 ### Notes
 - Ensure proper file permissions for the storage/app/public/sql_files/ directory.
 - Handle sensitive database credentials securely, especially in production environments.